Angola travel guide

 Incidents of rape have been reported in popular nightlife areas, as well as in private homes.
 Don’t travel alone at night.

 Avoid walking around Luanda, especially after dark.
 Avoid wearing jewellery or watches in public places.
 Don’t change large sums of money in busy public areas.
-Avoid walking between bars and restaurants on the Ilha do Cabo, and avoid crowded places like markets.
+Avoid walking between bars and restaurants on the Ilha do Cabo, and avoid crowded places like markets and all large gatherings.

 Theft from stationary or slow-moving cars is common in downtown Luanda.
 Keep valuables out of sight and don’t use mobiles or laptops while in traffic.
 A high proportion of the civilian population is armed.
 When driving, be very wary if another car signals you to pull over.
 Thieves use the pretext of a minor traffic incident to get you out of your car either to steal it or to rob you.